Who's Been Sleeping with Kat?: Plot

 After Alfie returns from Germany, Jean tells him to buy scented candles as Kat used one while he was away.
 He asks Kat where she got it from and she lies that it was from the local shop but he discovers they do not sell them.
 He then finds out Kat closed the pub early one night because it was "quiet" but worries it may have been for another reason.
-He then finds the ring that Kat pawned and asks Jean if she or Charlie lent Kat money, but they did not, and the pawnbroker refuses to tell him who bought it.
+He then finds the ring that Kat pawned, and asks Jean if she or Charlie lent Kat money, but they did not, and the pawnbroker refuses to tell him who bought it.

 The next day, he is suspicious when Kat leaves the pub and tells Michael that she is untrustworthy.
 Michael says Kat would not cheat again, revealing he knew about the affair, but he does not know who Kat was seeing.
 Alfie is in turmoil when Michael advises him not to pursue his suspicions.
 Roxy Mitchell (Rita Simons) finds a key on the bar and leaves it in a glass, but Alfie later notices it has gone.
 As he hides a Christmas present in Kat's jewellery box, he finds the key hidden there with the ring.
 He then leaves, claiming he will be away overnight, and asks Jean and Roxy to look after the bar so Kat can have the night off.
 Roxy tells the three Branning brothers that Alfie is away, and shortly after, Kat receives a phone call.
 She heads out, unaware that Alfie is watching.

 Alfie watches Kat enter the bedsit and kicks the door open, where he sees lit candles and rose petals.
 He looks for Kat's lover but she is alone.
 He demands to know who she is seeing, reminding her that she claimed her lover lived miles away.
 Kat insists this was her only lie and says the affair is over but her lover kept pestering her and threatening to tell Alfie.
-Alfie brings out Kat's mother's ring and asks how her lover knew about it if she had not seen him.
+He brings out Kat's mother's ring, and asks how her lover knew about it if she had not seen him.
 Kat reveals she had not seen him alone, so Alfie realises it is someone he knows.
 Alfie decides to stay until he arrives, but then sees a rental agreement.
 Kat quickly sets fire to it, but Alfie sees the name Mr Branning.
 She tells Alfie she refused to let the man in while he was in Germany, and refuses to reveal which of the three Branning brothers it is.
-Alfie says she makes him sick and goes to The Queen Victoria to find out the truth.
+Alfie says she makes him sick, and goes to The Queen Victoria to find out the truth.
 While Kat searches for her phone in the bedsit, all three Branning brothers deny everything to Alfie.
 Kat then phones one of them and Alfie answers.
 Kat panics and runs to the pub.
 Alfie then returns the phone to its owner, Max, and attacks him.
 Kat stops Alfie, saying he has the wrong person.
-Alfie asks who it is, and Kat points at Derek smugly lighting a cigar.
+Alfie asks who it is, and Kat points at Derek, who is smugly lighting a cigar.